hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

     // ...
 }
 ```
 The default return value is `true` for backwards compatibility.
 This means that all current and new processors that
 do no work without an input will have to override this method.

-Second, we need to support that solution in `ExecutionPlanBuilder` (execution plan creation phase).
-Previous `ProcessorMetaSupplier#get` contract was a reason for strict assumptions in execution plan creation algorithm,
-but that has changed.
-Moreover, we need to change algorithm in `ExecutionPlanBuilder` to accept `nulls`.

-There are two main approaches were considered, to shorten their meaning we mark them as 'heavyweight' and 'lightweight'.
+Next, we need to determine exact scope of the change : there are two main approaches were considered,
+to shorten their meaning we mark them as 'heavyweight' and 'lightweight'.
+The difference between these two approaches
-The difference between these two approaches is an exact stage when we understand that some member may be pruned
+is an exact stage when we understand that some member may be pruned from job execution: 'heavyweight' approach tries
-from job execution: 'heavyweight' approach tries to be more generic and define it for any accept DAG, when 'lightweight'
+to be more generic and define it for any accept DAG, when 'lightweight' approach focus on hinting `ExecutionPlanBuilder`
-approach focus on hinting `ExecutionPlanBuilder` with additional meta-information from DAG and JobConfig constructed by
+with additional meta-information from DAG and JobConfig constructed by SQL optimizer.
-SQL optimizer.

-More details are available in chapters below.

-#### Heavyweight approach
+##### Heavyweight approach

 The core idea here is that  `ExecutionPlanBuilder` would have detailed analysis of received DAG before execution plan
 creation and then, possibly, trying to optimize DAG and only then apply member pruning based.
 The requirements
 to prune member are :
 - each vertex in the DAG may work without an input;
 - DAG does not contain `distributed-broadcast` edges;
-- even if DAG contains `distributed-broadcast` edges, we may prune members if they don't accumulate a data, e.g., batch aggregation.
-- TODO: more?

 As a pros, using this approach generify member pruning usage for both SQL, Pipeline API; allow usage for any connectors.
 As a cons, this approach brings high complexity in problem analysis, long development and big list of corner cases, which
 are discussed in chapter below.

-##### Issues/corner cases for heavyweight approach.
-Note : to be written.
-Maybe author will involve ASCII art for better visibility.

-1. Complexify code path for _all_ jobs planning.
-2. Absolute majority of 'member-prunable' jobs are submitted by SQL.
-3. `Source` -> `Transform` -> `Aggregation` -> `Sink`.
-Edges to `Aggregation` vertex (as usual)  may be distributed.

-#### Lightweight approach
+##### Lightweight approach

 Unlike a way described above, we can think that member pruning would be beneficial mostly for small jobs.
 The overwhelming majority of such jobs are generated by SQL, and our team effort is to replace Predicate API,
 where `PartitionPredicate` is available for partitioned data querying.
 For that, we can use SQL optimization phase also for determining partitions and for all relations: we extract information
 about required partitions to run to JobConfig, and then mark DAG as 'ableToPruneMembers'.
 This mark is an indicator
 for `ExecutionPlanBuilder` to choose code path with member pruning during execution plans creation.

+### Processor pruning

+#### Use cases for member pruning

+#### Solution design details

+We propose to change the contract of `ProcessorMetaSupplier#get` return function so that it will be
+allowed to return `null` for addresses for which it does not want to deploy processors.
+But this will not be enough
+to completely eliminate a member from the execution.

+Consider this DAG for example:
+p1 -> p2
+The `p1` is the source, and `p2` is the sink, but we deliberately don't use that term, because the processor logic is
+opaque to Jet.
+If `p1` is null for a member, `p2` has no input.
+But `p2` is still allowed to generate data,
+so we can’t eliminate it.
+For example, if `p2` outputs the sum of input items, it still might want to emit `0`,
+if there’s no input.

+TODO: finish it

+### Partition pruning

+Partition pruning is a pretty simple optimization : we will extract partition key condition from during SQL opt phase,
+pass it to specialized processor supplier which will spawn `ReadMapOrCacheP` with required partitions to scan.

-##### Issues/corner cases for lightweight approach.
+#### Use cases for member pruning

-1. Any SELECT queries may require a coordinator member to participate in job as sink result consumer.

 ### Notes

+### Acceptance Criteria